-The above figures indicate the hotels are investing more in technology to bounce back from the financial losses brought about by the pandemic.
+The above figures indicate that hotels are investing more in technology to bounce back from the financial losses brought about by the pandemic.

 Medical offices have to cater to the safety concerns as well to the patients as these are key locations where Covid-19 transmission is more likely to occur.

-Hence, it is expected that post-pandemic, QR code will still play a big role in various sectors as consumer preferences are changing.
+Hence, it is expected that post-pandemic, QR codes will still play a big role in various sectors as consumer preferences are changing.

 The surge of QR code usage: Factors driving its growth

-Moreover, Digital 2021 Global Overview Report found that there is a significant increase of 7.3 percent of people who use the internet since 2020.
+Furthermore, the Digital 2021 Global Overview Report found that there is a significant increase of 7.3 percent of people who use the Internet since 2020.